chrosta/chrosta/README.md

 💬 I have a bambilion fixed bookmarks open in 3 kinds of browsers, the list here is a way to save them, share them (present what interests me) and reduce them:
 - What is Fedora Siverblue (https://www.dvlv.co.uk/pages/a-beginners-guide-to-fedora-silverblue.html), great, short and to the point.
 - How to use RPM Fusion (https://rpmfusion.org/Configuration), free and nonfree repositories.
-- Totally awesome web GUI framework (https://nicegui.io/), i like to combine it with (https://www.sqlalchemy.org/).
+- Totally awesome web GUI framework (https://nicegui.io/), i like to combine it with ORM framework (https://www.sqlalchemy.org/).

 <!--
 **chrosta/chrosta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.